elielvipata/JewelSamples/README.md

 Hi I'm Eliel, I love programming languages and compilers.

 Say hello to my favorite personal project, Jewel.
-[Checkout my other projects] [other-projects](projects.md) if this sounds boring.
+[Checkout my other projects](projects.md) if this sounds boring.

 ### What exactly is Jewel?
 Jewel is a systems programming langauge with a focus on speed, memory safety and consequent free abstraction.